FTC Shuts Down Bitcoin Mining Equipment Provider

 For some miners of Bitcoins who got the shaft from Butterfly Labs, the Federal Trade Commission offered some solace by obtaining a court order to shut down the company and freezing its assets.

 The FTC sued BF Labs, Inc., which did business as Butterfly Labs.
-The company sold Bitcoin mining machines, which actually are high-speed, in Infographicspecialized computers to generate Bitcoins.
+The company sold Bitcoin mining machines, which actually are high-speed, specialized computers to generate Bitcoins.
 The company charged between $149 and $29,899 up front for the machines, many of which were never delivered or delivered late, the FTC complaint states.
 When the machines were delivered, they were delivered “after significant delays, resulting in machines that are obsolete or have depreciated significantly toward obsolescence, or the machines have arrived damaged or defective.
 As a result, consumers have not been able to use the machines to generate a profit or return on investment.”

 Bitcoins are not currency but rather “virtual currency” which can be used and purchased for or exchanged into U.S. dollars, Euros, and other physical or virtual currencies.